GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/Projects/NEXT/README.md

 Publication: NA

-Description: Exploring the gut microbiome of longitudinal samples from pregnant mothers and infants samples from 30 pilot participants in the Lifelines NEXT cohort.
+Description: Exploring the gut microbiome of longitudinal samples from pregnant mothers and infants samples in the Lifelines NEXT cohort.